ionic-team/ionic-conference-app/README.md

 * Run `ionic serve` in project root.
 * Profit

-This app will need the following as discussed in Issue #176:
+This app will show how to use the following use cases:

-## Data Service
+* Tabs
+* Segments
+* Cards and items
+* Search bar
+* Sliding items with buttons

-Create an Angular HTTP service to get data
+* Using the Angular HTTP service to get data

-## Native plugins:
+* Navigation
+* Modals
+* Toggle / switches

+# More to come

+We'll also be showing how to use native plugins:

 - Camera access
 - Geolocation
-- Bluetooth

-## Components

-- Side menu
-- Tabs
-- Form inputs, keyboard

-## Serverside

-- Photo uploads
-- HTTP API get/post
-- Firebase

-## Other examples
+## Other great Angular 2 examples

 - Angular 2 RxJS Chat: https://github.com/ng-book/angular2-rxjs-chat